- The Fantastic Team

-You can attract good bugs to your garden by planting sweet-smelling small flowers and if you still need to reach for an insecticide choose certified organic one rather than something synthetic.
+You can attract good bugs to your garden by planting sweet-smelling small flowers and if you still need to reach for an insecticide choose organic one rather than something synthetic.

 Keep nectar and pollen-rich plants away from kids play spaces.
 If you’re concerned about stings, teach your kids to respect bees but also keep in mind that little kids often have an allergic reaction to bee stings and you should always be cautious about that.

 Other than that, don’t be scared about bringing bees to your garden.
 After all, our plants need them, we need them, so give bees a chance.

 Hakea laurina is a beautiful small evergreen, which blooms from April to August.
 It can be grown both as a tree or shrub.
 Pin-cushion hakea is widely cultivated in Southwest Australia and highly preferred by stingless bees.

 Leptospermum scoparium (Tea Tree) is an evergreen shrub with small, needle-like leaves and lovely flowers.
 It’s red, white and pink blooms are enchanting to the native bees.
 It blooms in late spring and summer.